AlejandroRomanVasquez/DTLDCKe/README.md

-This repository contains the source code for the paper " Truncated D-vine Copula Knockoffs for continuous and ordinal predictors"
+This repository contains the source code for the paper "D-Vine Copula Based Knockoffs for Variable Selection in Gene Expression Studies"

 The computational implementations of the proposed methods were carried out using R, employing versions 3.6.3.